 Altogether, the headset is compatible with the PlayStation 4, PlayStation 5, docked Nintendo Switch, PC, and Mac through USB-A or USB-C. It’s compatible with undocked Nintendo Switch, Oculus Quest VR headsets, and most Android phones via USB-C. It can even connect to Xbox consoles via 3.5mm.
-In our testing the headset also connected with Linux computers, albeit without support for SteelSeries GG software.
+In my testing the headset also connected with Linux computers, albeit without support for SteelSeries GG software.

 How long does the SteelSeries Arctis 7P+ Wireless battery last?

 The SteelSeries Arctis 7P+ Wireless lasted 65 hours, 51 minutes in our objective testing.
 In every battery test, we subject the product to the same audio file at 75dB(SPL) until the battery depletes.
 The Arctis 7P+ Wireless more than doubled its official battery life of 30 hours.
 You must use a USB-C cable to recharge the headset and just 15 minutes of charging supplies 180 minutes of playtime.
 Fast charging like this is rare in a gaming headset, and it’s nice to see SteelSeries adding unique features like this.

 Does the SteelSeries Arctis 7P+ Wireless block out noise?